|

 Writing and Live Art by Aleks Sierz

-Conceived in 1994 to investigate the relationship between playwrighting
+Conceived in 1994 to investigate the relationship between playwriting

-says in his introduction, this book seeks to inform practitioners and
+Deeney says in his introduction, this book seeks to inform practitioners

 In part one, Ben Payne looks at definitions of new writing and its uneasy